-UEs communicate via a network that provides signaling components as well as STUN and STUN relay servers to enable NAT traversal.
-UE support includes the STUN and STUN relay protocols as well as the ICE methodology.
+UEs communicate via a network that provides signaling components as well as STUN and TURN servers to enable NAT traversal.
+UE support includes the STUN and TURN protocols as well as the ICE methodology.
 The associated requirements are provided in the following sub-sections.
 The diagram in Figure 3 illustrates an abstract view of the architecture.